Magical objects in Harry Potter: Weasley family clock

-The Weasleys have a special clock in their home, the Burrow, with nine hands, one for every member of the family.
+The Weasleys have a special clock in their home with nine hands, one for every member of the family.
 Instead of telling the time, the clock reveals the location or status of each family member.
 The known locations are: Home, School, Work, Travelling, Lost, Hospital, Prison, and Mortal Peril.
-The Weasleys are the only family mentioned in the series to own such a clock.
-Dumbledore calls the clock "excellent" and seems impressed by it.

-The location Mortal Peril is situated where the numeral 12 would normally be.
-Throughout the first five books, the hands change to reflect the varying statuses of the family members, but by the sixth book all nine hands point to mortal peril at all times, except when someone is travelling.
+In the sixth novel, all nine hands point to mortal peril at all times, except when someone is travelling.
 Mrs. Weasley takes this to mean that with Voldemort's return, everyone is always in mortal peril, but she cannot verify this as she does not know anyone else who has a clock like hers.